otavia-projects/otavia/docs/_docs/core_concept.md

 #### Types of Future

 A `Future` is a receiver for an asynchronous message, and whenever a `Future` completes, the `StackState` associated with it is checked to see if the conditions for execution are met.
-Once satisfied, the `continueXXX` method is called again to execute the `Stack`.
+Once satisfied, the `resumeXXX` method is called again to execute the `Stack`.
 There are two types of `Future`s according to their purpose.

 - `MessageFuture`: Used to receive a `Reply` message or a `TimeoutReply` message generated due to a timeout.